Paul Rankin

-Paul Rankin (born 1 October 1959 in Glasgow, Scotland) is a celebrity chef from Ballywalter, County Down, Northern Ireland.
+Paul Rankin (born 1 October 1959 in Glasgow, Scotland) is a British celebrity chef.
+He lives in Ballywalter, County Down, Northern Ireland.
 Rankin's parents moved back to Ballywalter, where he grew up, some time after he was born.
 This was stated when he was the subject of an episode of a short programme named Proud Parents on Channel 4, made in 2006.

 Career

 In 1989 Paul Rankin opened Roscoff, the restaurant that was to become the first to win a Michelin Star in Northern Ireland.
 Soon after opening, it became the favourite meeting place for the Belfast business and arts community, and people travelled from Dublin simply to experience what was considered to be the best cooking in Northern Ireland at the time.
 Forced by financial difficulties, Rankin sold the restaurant in 2005.
 The building is now occupied by restaurant CoCo.

 Many chefs and head chefs, such as Dylan McGrath, Michael Deane and Robbie Millar, received part of their training there.

 In 2009 it was reported that Rankin had sold most of the Rankin Group to cover business debts, leaving only the flagship Cayenne restaurant under his control, although this too was under negotiation as part of an IVA.
 This IVA was successful and bankruptcy was avoided.
 However, the restaurant finally closed on Sunday 24 March 2013 with Rankin citing the economic climate and disruptive protests in the city as being two of the reasons for the closure.

 The late Robbie Millar made his name while working at Roscoff.